sarthakkjha/session-success-stack/README.md

-# 🎯 Paytension – Bet on Your Focus, Earn or Give
+# 🎯 Cointention – Bet on Your Focus, Earn or Give

-Welcome to **Paytension**, a productivity and accountability platform designed to help users stay focused, achieve their goals, and contribute to meaningful causes—all in one session.
+Welcome to **Cointention**, a productivity and accountability platform designed to help users stay focused, achieve their goals, and contribute to meaningful causes—all in one session.

-## 🌟 What is Paytension?
+## 🌟 What is Cointention?

-FocusFi is a web application where users **stake money** on their ability to **stay focused** during a self-defined work session.
+Cointention is a web application where users **stake money** on their ability to **stay focused** during a self-defined work session.
 If they succeed, they get their money back.
-If they fail (due to distractions or early exit), their stake is donated to charity.
+If they fail (due to distractions or early exit), their stake is used to fund education of under-privileged kids in rural India.

 ---

-## 🧠 Why Paytension?
+## 🧠 Why Cointention?

 In today’s digital world, staying focused is harder than ever.
 Paytension helps:
 - Boost productivity by introducing financial accountability.